mansan1souleiman1ahmed/React-project/README.md

 ### 10 When pushing your Repo on github:

  git add .

  git commit -m "Name of your commit" --no-verify

  /!\ Here you need to indicate to Eslint to not verify when pushing for the FIRST.
 So you don't add no-verify to your commit each you push).

  git push

+ /!\ It might ask you to run this command " git push --set-upstream origin initial-push  " in the terminal when pushing for the first time.
+JUST DO IT.
+It won't ask you to run it the other times you want to push things.